-Keep this in mind if you're going to make the decision to purchase.
+Keep this in mind if you're going to decide to purchase.

 We just got done talking about the bus differences between the cards.

 With that in mind, there are two versions of an Extreme card.
 There's the 'regular' Sandisk Extreme, and there's the Sandisk Extreme Pro.

 The main difference between the two is speed (like mentioned before).